 Scooter sand mopeds have become increasingly popular within the last few years due to the rise in gas prices.
 While these vehicles can be quite useful in urban settings, their small size and slow speeds, which allows for high gas mileage, makes their riders even more vulnerable than motorcycle riders in the event of a collision.
 Scooter and moped accidents are frequently caused by other drivers.
 Sadly, the injuries sustained in these types of accidents can be long-lasting and often result in death.

 A scooter rider struck by another motor vehicle can suffer a wide array of injuries.
 Even minor injuries can take a significant toll on your well-being.
 A Tampa Bay Injury Lawyer at Whittel & Melton can help you fight for the rightful compensation you deserve if you have suffered from any of the following injuries in a scooter or moped accident:

 - Bruises or Contusions

 - Wrongful Death

 Fatalities in scooter or moped accidents can be quite traumatizing.
 A Tampa Bay Wrongful Death Attorney at Whittel & Melton can help you deal with the aftermath of losing a loved one by taking action through a wrongful death lawsuit.
 We represent victims of moped or scooter accidents as well as family members of those killed in these accidents throughout Hillsborough, Pinellas, Manatee and Sarasota Counties, including Tampa, Brandon, St. Petersburg, Clearwater, Bradenton and Sarasota.
-To learn more about how we can help you get through this difficult time, please call us today statewide and toll-free at 866-608-5529 or fill out an online evaluation form by downloading our free app from the Apple App Store or get it on Google Play.
+To learn more about how we can help you get through this difficult time, please call us today statewide and toll-free at 866-608-5529 or fill out an online evaluation form.